 After the Battle of the Marne, the Western Front rapidly became a huge system of fortified positions and trenches stretching from Switzerland to the Channel.
 Although the Germans were stopped, they had overrun most of Belgium which remained in German hands for most of the War.
 German authorities governed with repressive measures.
 The Germans confiscating houses and other property for the occupying troops.
 German troops killed civilians who resisted.
 While the German actions were nothing like those perused by the NAZIs in World War II, they were bad enough and shocking at the time.
 They were effectively used by British to sway public opinion in America.
 The Germans also used civilians for forced labor.
 These laborers were poorly fed.
 The Germans also seized food supplies with little or no concern about the impact on the civilian population.
 The British naval blockade in the North Sea caused shortages in the occupied areas which eventually spread to Germany itself.
 Belgium like Germany was not self sufficient in food production.
 German occupation authorities attempted to take advantage of the Flemish-Walloon division.
 They supported Flemish Activists--a radical nationalist group that agreed to work with the Germans hoping to gain independence for Flanders.
 Flanders during the German occupation seceded from Belgium (November 1917).
 At the time, it looked like the Germans might finally win the War.
 The great majority of the Flemish remained loyal to King Albert and Belgium.
 There was little support for the German-supported Council of Flanders.
 Nor was the German decision to change the University of Ghent from a French-language to a Flemish-language institution well received.
 (The Belgian government made the State University of Ghent partially Flemish and then in 1930 fully Flemish.)
 After the failure of the German Spring Offensive, Allied Armies significantly strengthened by the large and growing American Expeditionary Force broke the German Western Front wide opened and liberated large areas of Belgium (August-November 1918).
 After the Germans asked for an armistice, the Flemish government collapsed (November 1918).
 As part of the Armistice the Germans had to withdraw from the remaining areas of Belgium they still occupied.
 After the War, the Flemish leaders cooperating with the Germans were tried for treason.
 Some were hung.

 Large numbers of Belgian civilians fled the advancing German armies.
+Fear of an invading army was part of the reason for flow of refugees.
+But as word o the behavior of German troops and terrible attrocities spread, fear of the Germans spread and more Belgians began abandoning their villages and towns.
+Although Belgians along the border had little opportunity fo flee, the effective resistance of the small Belgian Army and the quick reactin of the BEF bought Nelgians to the west time to flee the advancing Germans.
 Some fled north to the Netherlands.
 Other fled south to France.
 About 1 million Belgians sough refuge in the Netherlands.
 Most of the civilians in the Netherlands gradually returned to Belgium even though it was occupied by the Germans.
 About 100,000 Belgians remained in The Netherlands throughout the War.
 Some had the resources to support themselves.
 The Dutch Government opened refuge camps for those who could not support themselves.

 There were 267,000 men who served in the Belgian Army during World War I. Causalities totaled 54,000 were wounded and 14,000 killed.